QueueElTee/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-- Console version of the 'rock paper scissors game' in JavaScript.
+- A UI based version of the 'rock paper scissors game' in JavaScript.